nisalVD/ignite-api/README.md

 * x View all questions for certain module
 * x Find all the answers for the question
 * x Make Answer table
+* Add marking functionality that checks if the question is right
+* Refactor the routes alot